 Ultimately we are all just doing our best to support and provide for ourselves and our loved ones the best we know how.
 We go most days unaware that we should think twice about how our purchases may negatively impact the world around us.
 Most of us would say we are used to buying in a way that focuses first on how our purchases benefit us.
-We are taught to buy, use and dispose without much regard for how our consumption effects the world around us.
+We are taught to buy, use, and dispose without much regard for how our consumption affects the world around us.
 But our purchases and our voices drive the direction of industries!

-I want to tackle the idea that we we don't have enough time, money, convenience or resources to change the habits consumerism has trapped us in.
+I want to tackle the idea that we don't have enough time, money, convenience or resources to change the habits consumerism has trapped us in.
 We have so many conveniences right at our fingertips yet it's no secret that we aren't the happiest people on the planet.
 How can we have so much and yet it's never enough?!
-Ultimately, I think it's a lack of awareness to all the energy, time and resources that go into providing for our most basic needs.
+Ultimately, I think it's a lack of awareness to all the energy, time, and resources that go into providing for our most basic needs.
 Think about all the energy it takes just to make one product.
-The ingredients, where they're grown, the people who grow and process those ingredients and the disposable packaging used.
-When we learn to respect and value the creation process of all things, then we are willing to sacrifice time, money or energy to challenge the "I need more, new and better" mindset that encourages wasteful thinking.
+The ingredients, where they're grown, the people who grow and process those ingredients, and the disposable packaging used.
+When we learn to respect and value the creation process of all things, then we are willing to sacrifice time, money or energy to challenge the "I need more, new, and better" mindset that encourages wasteful thinking.

-We are learning to reduce, reuse, refuse, recycle and rot the rest - The 5 principles of living with less waste.
+We are learning to reduce, reuse, refuse, recycle, and rot the rest - The 5 principles of living with less waste.

 I invite you to follow along!
-Please feel free to contact me if you ever have ideas, encouragement, concerns, product suggestions or questions, I'd love to hear from you!
+Please feel free to contact me if you ever have ideas, encouragement, concerns, product suggestions or questions - I'd love to hear from you!